Belarus crisis: Poland uses water cannons on migrants | DW | 16.11.2021

 Hundreds of people have gathered at the Bruzgi-Kuznica border crossing.

-The situation has become increasingly miserable for those who have been camped in temporary camps in the Belarusian side of the border.
+The situation has become increasingly miserable for people who have been camped in temporary camps on the Belarusian side of the border.

 Aid groups say at least 11 people have died as a result of the dire conditions.